slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Q: What’s the difference between a used car salesman and a computer salesman?
 A: The used car salesman knows when he’s lying.*
 > *"Any fool can paint a picture, but it takes a wise person to be able to sell it."*

+- marketing position makes sense when there is confusion who your client is. know where you fit and what can you offer better the next guy. help your client to make a decision. let them understand if your product is teh right for them.
 - my prices are based on my talent, not your budget.
 - sell the problem you solve, not the product you have.
 - make clear agreements and hell yes agreements, keeping my agreements (90%), renegotiating agreements before they break, clean my agreements after breaking them.